imdecoder/imdecoder.github.io/_posts/2015/2015-02-26-my-vagrant-lamp.md

 I vagranted up a new empty box, and run each commands to setup my LAMP environment, and recorded each command to shell scripts, that make sure all commands are just what I need.

+Download my Vagrant LAMP:
 **[My Vagrant LAMP][vagrant-lamp]**

 TODO:
-* remote call shell scripts like Vaprobash
+- remote call shell scripts like Vaprobash
-* use puppet might be better
+- use puppet might be better

 [vagrant-lamp]: https://github.com/imdecoder/vagrant-lamp
 [vaprobash]: https://github.com/fideloper/Vaprobash